Saawariya: Plot

 Raj decides to confess his feelings to Sakina.
 He resigns from his job to meet her and calls her but she ignores him.
 He gets angry with her but the pair reconcile.
 He takes her to his favourite place, on the top of the clock tower.
 There, Sakina reveals that she is in love with a man named Imaan.
 Imaan had left but promised to return for Sakina on Eid.
 It has been a while but she is still waiting for him faithfully.
 Hearing this, Raj becomes heartbroken and does not confess.
 However, he refuses to believe that there is an Imaan.
 He asks Gulab for advice, who advises him to tell Sakina how he feels.
 With the entire neighbourhood cheering him on, Raj decides to propose to Sakina on the night of Eid.

 He takes Sakina to RK Bar and sings his favourite song for her: "Saawariya".
 Sakina remembers that it is time to meet Imaan and leaves.
 Following her, Raj tells her that he has discovered that there is no Imaan.
 Sakina tells him to let her go.
 Hurt, Raj goes to Gulab, saying he wants to sleep with her.
 Gulab, who loves Raj, is deeply hurt and gets Raj thrown out onto the street, where he is beaten up by a few of Gulab's henchmen.
 He returns to where Sakina is waiting.
 Imaan has still not arrived.
 Sakina, heartbroken, becomes sure that Imaan will not come back so she decides to be with Raj.
 Raj tries to make Sakina happy and succeeds.
 When they are returning home, they pass the bridge where they first met and see Imaan waiting for Sakina.
 Sakina hesitates as she steps toward Raj.
-Raj, however, tells her to go and Sakina reunites with Imaan.
+Raj however tells her to go with happiness and Sakina reunites with Imaan.
+Imaan asks her if she is willing to accept a sad life with him to which she says yes and they both walk away together.

-The movie ends as a tribute to Raj Kapoor, where Raj walks and sings in a style similar to Kapoor from the film Shree 420 (1955), remembering the sweet moments he spent with Sakina.
+The movie ends with Raj walking away while reminiscing about the sweet moments he spent with Sakina in a style similar to Raj Kapoor from the film Shree 420 (1955).